FletcherGallop/codeAcademy/Session2/extensionWorkbook.md

     console.log("Hello");
 }
 ```
 This is called an infinite loop and the statement will be executed unendingly.
 Try it.
-I dare you.
+I dare you. *If you do, then ctrl+c*

+If you want to increment a counter, or add things recursively until a certain condition is met, then a while loop is a good start.

 ## For